kendrick-g/kendrick-g.github.io/projects/New_Hospital_Information_System.md

 date: 2024-01-17
 published: true
 labels:
-  - Warlock
+  - PACS
-  - Rogue
+  - HIS/RIS
-  - Priest
+  - Healthcare IT
 summary: "I was Senior PACS Admin in charge of migrating the new Hospital Information System called Genesis."
 ---
 This project was about integrating a new hospital information system (HIS) called "Genesis" at Mike O'Callaghan hospital.
 I was Senior PACS Admin in charge of a team with 2 other PACS admins to get this project completed.
 I acted as liasion for the Radiolgoy Department to keep communications with Network Communications department as well as the new system vendors.
 This project was completed within a timeframe of 5 to 6 weeks.
 This new system led to a more organized way of scheduling patient exams as well as keeping track of billing costs, scheduled dates, and patient history information.